tin-cat/spacecolors/README.md

 * **Gradient**
 A vertical gradient using various natural and accurate colors of the space body that represents a simplified but representative view of the contrasts, variances and characteristics.

+If you're a PHP programmer, you can also include the spaceBodiesColors.php file in your code, the colors are specified there in the form of a PHP array.

 ## Currently documented space bodies

 * sun